MathNet: Haar-Like Wavelet Multiresolution-Analysis for Graph Representation and Learning: Graph Convolution and Pooling by Haar-like Wavelet Transforms

-The trainable filter matrix $G$ is learned in the wavelet domain and it is used to process the Haar coefficients.
-Conventionally, the matrix for an individual graph $\mathcal{G}^{(j)}$ is constructed as a diagonal matrix of size $N^{(j)}$.
+We shall emphasize again that the above computation is applied to a single graph.
+In graph property prediction tasks, each graph will be transformed individually.
+However, they do share a same filter for data processing.
+This trainable filter matrix, denoted by $G$, is learned in the wavelet domain and it is used to process the Haar coefficients.
+Conventionally, the filter matrix for an individual graph $\mathcal{G}^{(j)}$ is constructed as a diagonal matrix of size $N^{(j)}$.
 In graph-level tasks, different graphs share the same number of features, but contain varying number of nodes.
-To eliminate the inconsistency and apply an identical filtration rule along the full graph data set, we consider a padding strategy on Haar bases and extend all bases to a unified length.
-The modified basis matrix then has the form $\Phi^{(j)} \in \mathbb{R}^{N^{(j)} \times N_{\text{max}}^{(j)}}$, $N_{\text{max}}^{(j)} \coloneqq \max\{N_1^{(j)}, ..., N_M^{(j)}\}$, where we fill the extra columns by $\mathbf{0}$ vectors.
+To eliminate the inconsistency and apply an identical filtration rule along the graph data set, in practice, we consider a padding strategy on $\Phi$ and then extend all bases to a unified dimension.
+We fill the extra columns by $\mathbf{0}\in\mathbb{R}^{N^{(j)}}$ vectors.
+The shape of the modified basis matrix is then $\Phi^{(j)} \in \mathbb{R}^{N^{(j)} \times N_{\text{max}}^{(j)}}$, $N_{\text{max}}^{(j)} \coloneqq \max\{N_1^{(j)}, ..., N_M^{(j)}\}$.